 But all of these perks come at a price.
 Chase offers some of the lowest interest rates on savings accounts and CDs, and their fees can be expensive and sometimes hard to avoid.
 But this is true of most of the larger banks — bigger companies don't always have better rates, unfortunately.

-Santander Bank (formerly Sovereign Bank) started in Italy, but if you live in the Northeast, you know that this bank feels like it’s been in the region forever.
+Santander Bank (formerly Sovereign Bank) started in Spain, but if you live in the Northeast, you know that this bank feels like it’s been in the region forever.
 With $57.5 billion in deposits and more than 650 branch locations in the region, it might feel like there’s one on every street corner.
 And despite the large footprint, Santander offers some outstanding perks.

 The bank’s basic checking account has an easy way to avoid fees: by completing a single transaction.
 Yes, that’s all it takes, and the Bank’s Sphere credit card has one of the longest 0% balance transfers around.
 As of the writing of this review, CD rates were at 2.70% APY for a three-year CD and 2.35% for a one-year, which is very competitive.